Charities as beneficiaries

 The right gift for your client

 Understanding your client and their needs is one of the most crucial parts of the Estate planning process.
-We know from the Australian Tax Office, Volunteering Australia and from market research that most Australians will support charitable causes during their lifetime.
-This is important to them and we believe that it should be taken into account when preparing charity supporters’ Wills.
+We know from the Australian Tax Office, Volunteering Australia and from market research that most Australians support charitable causes during their lifetime.

-The following sample questions are easy ways for you to explore your clients’ thoughts about charitable giving and ensure that their philanthropic wishes are reflected in the Wills you prepare:
+The following sample questions are easy ways for you to explore your clients’ thoughts about charitable giving and ensure that their philanthropic wishes are reflected in their Will:

-- Many people make provisions in their Wills to help the charities or causes they have supported over the years, after they have provided for their families and loved ones.
-Is this something you would consider?
+- After providing for families and loved ones, many people make provisions in their Wills to help the charities or causes they have supported over the years.
+Is this something you would like to consider?

 - Are you interested in any particular cause or causes or have a particular interest that you would like to support by including a gift in your Will?